brariden/melpa-gpl-snapshot/melpa/packages/find-file-in-project-readme.txt

 your .dir-locals.el.
 See (info "(Emacs) Directory Variables") for details.

+To find in *current directory*, use `find-file-in-current-directory' and `find-file-in-current-directory-by-selected'.

 ivy-mode is used for filter/search UI
 In ivy-mode, SPACE is translated to regex ".*".
 For example, the search string "dec fun pro" is transformed into